Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 Authority serves the municipalities of Dieppe, Moncton, and Riverview, none of which pay additional fees to the GNB under the PPSA.
-Others still maintain their own independent police forces like the Bathurst Police Force (although there still remains an RCMP presence in Bathurst).
+Others still maintain their own independent police forces like the Bathurst Police Force (although there remains a minor RCMP presence in Bathurst).

 The Union of Municipalities of New Brunswick has provided us with data on municipal policing providers as of 2024 to aid in our analysis.
 Confounding